Build and Submit a Sitemap to Google For Indexing

 Now our main focus in this post is on how to build a sitemap and submitting the site to google for indexing.

-First of all, you will have to decide which of your pages on your blog should be crawled and indexed by Google, and determine the canonical version of each page.
+First of all, you will have to decide which of your pages on your blog should be crawled and indexed by google, and determine the canonical version of each page.

-Second, choose which of these sitemap formats you would like to use.
+Next, choose which of these sitemap formats you would like to use.
 You can also manually create your own sitemap or select from a list of third-party tools to create the sitemap for you.